RaphRivers/Beyond-Stars-Sentiment-Analysis/README.md

-# Data Analyst
+# Data Science and NLP
-### Education
-Applied Business Information Systems, BSc

-### Current Project
-#### Co-Author: Sentiment Analysis Research Project
+### Sentiment Analysis Research Project

-Code File: <a href="https://github.com/RaphRivers/portfolio/blob/main/Data%20Exploration%2C%20Collection%20and%20Preparation.ipynb">Beyond Just Stars: Unraveling the Interplay between review sentiments, and star-rating impact on business patronage.</a>
+### Title Beyond Just Stars: Unraveling the Interplay between review sentiments, and star-rating impact on business patronage.
+Stage 1: <a href="https://github.com/RaphRivers/portfolio/blob/main/Data%20Exploration%2C%20Collection%20and%20Preparation.ipynb"> Data Preparation and Exploration </a>

 #### Project Introduction
 This study aims to use computational methods to detect and classify the sentiments, experiences, and opinions of buyers.
 Examining how these factors influence check-ins and purchase decisions.
 It involves categorizing businesses patronage based on reviews (sentiments), and reviews star ratings to uncover the underlying emotions driving buyers decision-making and business patronage.